Don’t take marketing skills for granted: they’re precious and need investment

 Watch out for the spam trap

-Event marketers must be aware of how the dreaded spam filter can lead to misleading benchmark figures.
+B2B community marketers must be aware of how the dreaded spam filter can lead to misleading benchmark figures.
 ‘Delivered’ figures include emails that have reached their intended ISP, but the sender is not informed whether their email arrived in the recipient’s inbox or their junk mail folder.

 To ensure emails reach their intended destination: